Introducing zero-config phar creation for every PHP project

 Among other changes, we're planning to make this the default.

 If you want to learn more about the project and see how it could be useful for your project, check out its project homepage.
-Its documentation covers all the details and if you still have any questions or remarks, make sure to let me know: Send a tweet or comment this blog post.
+Its documentation covers all the details and if you still have any questions or remarks, make sure to let me know: Use the contact options in the section below and let's get in touch.
 Cheers 🍻

 Released v1.1.0 of clue/phar-composer: simple phar (php archive) creation for every PHP project managed via #ComposerPHP.
 Significant performance improvements, @symfony 5 support and more 🐘📦📈 #php #archive #bundle https://t.co/aIhffnOfAx— Christian Lück (@another_clue) November 27, 2019